digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 ### Exploring the Nodes Section

 The `Nodes` tile that Netmaker provides, lets you inspect the nodes that are part of each private network.
-You can also set other node(s) features, like `Egress` or `Ingress Gateway` functionality for example.
+You can also set other node(s) features, like `Egress` or `Ingress` gateway functionality for example.

 From the Netmaker main dashboard page, you can navigate to the `Nodes` section by clicking the corresponding tile, as shown below: